katsucodes247/bitcoinpy-www/content/docs/python-bitcoinlib/p2pkh.md

 # defaults to being empty.
 txin = CMutableTxIn(COutPoint(txid, vout))

-# We also need the scriptPubKey of the output we're spending because
-# SignatureHash() replaces the transaction scriptSig's with it.
-#
-# Here we'll create that scriptPubKey from scratch using the pubkey that
-# corresponds to the secret key we generated above.
-scriptPubKey = CScript([OP_DUP, OP_HASH160, Hash160(seckey.pub), OP_EQUALVERIFY, OP_CHECKSIG])
+# Specify a destination address and create the txout.
 destination = CBitcoinAddress('bcrt1q05cfmjm79ujnnpe2r8wr5kv3kcrtsq3jec3n0l').to_scriptPubKey()

-# Create the txout.
-This time we create the scriptPubKey from a Bitcoin address.
 txout = CMutableTxOut(amount_less_fee, destination)

 # Create the unsigned transaction.
 tx = CMutableTransaction([txin], [txout])

 # Calculate the signature hash for that transaction.
-sighash = SignatureHash(scriptPubKey, tx, 0, SIGHASH_ALL)
+sighash = SignatureHash(redeem_script, tx, 0, SIGHASH_ALL)

 # Now sign it.
 We have to append the type of signature we want to the end, in
 # this case the usual SIGHASH_ALL.